Letren v. Trans Union, LLC, 2017 WL 445237 (D. Md. February 2, 2017) – Judge Xinis

 In September of 2008, the Plaintiff’s property was foreclosed on.
 In December of 2009, the Plaintiff filed a Ch.
 7 bankruptcy.
 Beginning in March of 2010, after Trans Union received notice of the bankruptcy, it began reporting the Chase mortgage account as having been included in the bankruptcy.

-In October of 2013, the Plaintiff sent a dispute to TransUnion disputing the reporting stating that the Chase account was discharged in his 2009 bankruptcy, but was not being reported as such.
+In October of 2013, the Plaintiff sent a dispute to TransUnion, disputing the reporting and stating that the Chase account was discharged in his 2009 bankruptcy.
+But it was not being reported as such.
 TransUnion manually updated the account to reflect that the account was included in the bankruptcy

 In February of 2014, the Plaintiff mailed another dispute to TransUnion claiming that the Chase account was a duplicate of his Homeward mortgage account.
 Chase was sent an ACDV to which it responded by changing the reporting back to 120 days late.

 Then, in August of 2014, the Plaintiff submitted another dispute, claiming that the Chase account should be reported as discharged in bankruptcy and the status should not be 120 days past due.

 At this point, you know that the Court is going to rule against the Plaintiff because of how unreasonable the Plaintiff’s actions already sound: the Plaintiff is being completely inconsistent.